 The following are protected characteristics under the Equality Act 2010:

 Religion or belief

 Events before, during and after employment may give rise to a claim of discrimination.
-A claim can be made against your employer as well as any individual who has subjected you to such discrimination.
+A claim can be made against the employer as well as any individual who has subjected the individual to such treatment.

-Please do not hesitate to contact us by telephone to speak with a solicitor from our employment team without obligation or simply fill out our enquiry form and one of our specialist employment lawyers will contact you.
+If you require employment advice, then please do not hesitate to contact us by telephone to speak with a solicitor from our employment team, without obligation, or simply fill out our enquiry form and one of our specialist employment lawyers will contact you.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 The _ga cookie, installed by Google Analytics, calculates visitor, session and campaign data and also keeps track of site usage for the site's analytics report.
 The cookie stores information anonymously and assigns a randomly generated number to recognize unique visitors.

 Installed by Google Analytics, _gid cookie stores information on how visitors use a website, while also creating an analytics report of the website's performance.
 Some of the data that are collected include the number of visitors, their source, and the pages they visit anonymously.

 YouTube sets this cookie via embedded youtube-videos and registers anonymous statistical data.